Spring onions, along with garlic and ginger, are a staple in Chinese and many other Asian dishes. Here are 10 best spring onion substitutes.

 - For herbs that are easy to grow in the tropics (and recipes for them), click here

-Note: some people like to use green bell peppers in place of green onions- I guess it could provide a similar burst of green in dishes if chopped finely- but it's not a great substitute in my opinion.
+- Some people like to use green bell peppers in place of green onions- I guess it could provide a similar burst of green in dishes if chopped finely- but it's not a great substitute for flavor in my opinion.

 Comments